 From time to time, the Company may be a party to various litigation claims in the normal course of business.
 Legal fees and other costs associated with such actions are expensed as incurred.
 The Company assesses, in conjunction with legal counsel, the need to record a liability for litigation and contingencies.
 Accrual estimates are recorded when and if it is determinable that such a liability for litigation and contingencies are both probable and reasonably estimable.
-There were no accrued contingent liabilities as of December 31, 2022 and 2021.
+There were no accrued liabilities related to litigation and contingencies as of December 31, 2023 and 2022.

-8. Operating Leases
+9. Operating Leases